Loot 2

 Loot 2 is a Nepali film directed by Nischal Basnet and produced by Madhav Wagle.
 The sequel of the Nepali blockbuster film Loot (2012), it was released on 24 February 2017, garnering रू15 million on its opening day, which is one of the biggest openings in Nepali film history.
 By the end of its fifth day in theaters, it successfully earned over रू105 Million.

 Plot

 Loot ended with Haku Kale plotting against his four team members to take over entire robbed money.
 The four gang members, who were framed for the bank robbery, now escape from the prison and want to take revenge against Haku Kale for everything that happened to them.
-Now that Haku Kale is no more a street don but one of the biggest crime lords of the city, the entire plot of movie revolves around the four members trying to make him pay for what he did.
+Now that Haku Kale has one of the biggest crime lords of the city, the entire plot of movie revolves around the four members trying to make him pay for what he did.